Sachin-Bandaranayaka/md-sports-/tests/reliability/README.md

 ---

-**Ready to test your MS Sport application's reliability?
+**Ready to test your MS Sports application's reliability?
 Start with the quick test and work your way up to extended testing!**